pycontribs/pyrax/docs/cloud_servers.md

     server = cs.get(id_of_server)
     server.create_image("my_image_name")

-Another option is to use call `pyrax.servers.create_image()`, passing in either the name of ID of the server from which you want to create the image, along with the image name and optional metadata.
+Another option is to use call `pyrax.servers.create_image()`, passing in either the name or the ID of the server from which you want to create the image, along with the image name and optional metadata.

     cs = pyrax.cloudservers
     cs.servers.create_image("my_awesome_server", "my_image_name")